facefusion/facefusion/README.md

 output creation:
   --output-image-quality [0-100]                                                                                                                                                        specify the image quality which translates to the compression factor
   --output-image-resolution OUTPUT_IMAGE_RESOLUTION                                                                                                                                     specify the image output resolution based on the target image
+  --output-audio-encoder {aac,libmp3lame,libopus,libvorbis}                                                                                                                             specify the encoder used for the audio output
-  --output-video-encoder {libx264,libx265,libvpx-vp9,h264_nvenc,hevc_nvenc,h264_amf,hevc_amf}                                                                                           specify the encoder use for the video compression
+  --output-video-encoder {libx264,libx265,libvpx-vp9,h264_nvenc,hevc_nvenc,h264_amf,hevc_amf}                                                                                           specify the encoder used for the video output
   --output-video-preset {ultrafast,superfast,veryfast,faster,fast,medium,slow,slower,veryslow}                                                                                          balance fast video processing and video file size
   --output-video-quality [0-100]                                                                                                                                                        specify the video quality which translates to the compression factor
   --output-video-resolution OUTPUT_VIDEO_RESOLUTION                                                                                                                                     specify the video output resolution based on the target video